 Plugins

-When customizing collections, it can be quite common to need to perform the same tasks on multiple fields and collections.
+When customizing your Agent behavior, it is quite common to have to perform the same tasks on multiple Fields and Collections.

 Plugins are the answer to that need, and you are strongly encouraged to use them everywhere you notice that your customization files could benefit from code factorization.